Viverridae

-The name comes from the Latin word viverra, meaning "ferret", but ferrets are in a different family, the Mustelidae.
+The species of the subfamily Genettinae are known as genets and oyans.
+The viverrids of the subfamily Viverrinae are commonly called civets; the Paradoxurinae and most Hemigalinae species are called palm civets.

 Characteristics

 Viverrids have four or five toes on each foot and half-retractile claws.
 They have six incisors in each jaw and molars with two tubercular grinders behind in the upper jaw, and one in the lower jaw.
 The tongue is rough with sharp prickles.
 A pouch or gland occurs beneath the anus, but there is no cecum.
+The male's urethral opening is directed backward.